UrbanOS-Public/smartcitiesdata/apps/discovery_api/README.md

   * Run `mix test.watch --stale` to only rerun the tests for modules that have changes
   * Run `mix test.integration` to run the integration tests

-### To run inside a container:
+### To build a discovery_api docker image:
   * Go up to the smartcitiesdata directory `cd ../../`
   * `./scripts/build.sh discovery_api 1.0`
-  * TODO: update this to include actual running the container
+  * You should now see smartcitiesdata/discovery_api in your list of docker images.

 ### To see the application live:
   * In your iex session type